Unlocking Creativity & Sparking Real Change

 Community Welfare

-Insight: Community greenspace is research-validated to cultivate social connection, reduce stress, and improve subjective well-being.
+Insight: Community green space cultivates social connection, reduces stress, and improves well-being.

 Urban Land Institute Outstanding Community Impact Initiative Award Recipient